domiyanyue/my_notes/move_semantics_rvalue_reference.md

 ## Summary
 In this article, we took a long short at understanding move semantics in C++:

-1. The general problem we want to solve is how to transfer the ownership of obects/pointers/variables efficiently withou unnecessary copy.
+1. The general problem we want to solve is how to **transfer the ownership of obects/pointers/variables efficiently without unnecessary copy**.
-2.
+2. We went through a brief introduction of the concept of value category (lvalue and rvalue) to help understand how compiler views assignment, copy, construction and parameter passing.
+This also help us understand the missing part of the language - a reference type to rvalue.
+3. Rvalue reference was introduced to let us declare a reference type to a temprorary objects.
+We can use `std::move` to explicitly cast a lvaue to rvalue reference type.
+4. Move semantic is introduced when we pass in a parameter by rvalue reference.
+No copy happens when passing parameters.
+We also implimented move constructor in a simple customized class type.